Ladies of the Life: 10 Infamous Women in Organised Crime

 Bonnie Parker

 Without doubt the most famous on our list.
-Along with her partner Clyde Barrow and their gang it is suggested that this young girl born in Rowena, Texas, was involved in one hundred and more felons in the two years she was Clyde’s companion.
-Prior to Barrow, Bonnie had met Roy Thornton at school, they subsequently dropped out of school and got married on the 25th September 1926, six days before her 16th birthday.
-They never divorced, in fact, Bonnie was still wearing Roy’s ring when she died.
+Along with her partner Clyde Barrow, it is suggested that this young woman from Rowena, Texas was involved in over a hundred felonies in the two years she was Clyde’s companion.
+She had previously married Roy Thornton on 25 September 1926 — six days before her 16th birthday — and was still wearing his ring when she died.
+They never divorced.

 Stephanie St. Clair